 Will I be supported becoming chartered?

-The programme will provide appropriate experience, support and mentorship to accelerate you through to becoming chartered, which it targets within four years, however, you must take a high degree of personal responsibility towards this.
+The programme will provide appropriate experience, support and mentorship to accelerate you through to becoming incorporated or chartered (depending on degree), which it targets within four years.
+However, you must take a high degree of personal responsibility towards this.

 Last date edited: 26 November 2021